 * Some focus turns to Israel-Iran tensions

-* WTI gains more than 1 pct, highest since Feb.
-7 (Updates prices, adds links)
+* WTI gains 1 percent to highest since Feb.
+7 (Adds detail, updates prices)

-TOKYO, Feb 19 (Reuters) - Oil prices extended gains to hit their highest level in nearly two weeks on Monday, buoyed as Asian shares joined a global recovery in equity markets and as worries grew over tensions in the Middle East.
+TOKYO, Feb 19 (Reuters) - Oil prices extended gains to hit their highest level in nearly two weeks on Monday, buoyed as Asian shares joined a global recovery in equity markets and by worries over tensions in the Middle East.

 Prime Minister Benjamin Netanyahu said on Sunday that Israel could act against Iran itself, not just its allies in the Middle East, after border incidents in Syria brought the Middle East foes closer to direct confrontation.

 U.S. West Texas Intermediate crude for March delivery was up 74 cents, or 1.2 percent, at $62.42 a barrel by 0217 GMT, after earlier touching its highest since Feb.
 7.

 London Brent crude was up 46 cents, or 0.7 percent, at $65.30, after rising more than 3 percent last week.

 "The upside momentum since WTI hit last week's low of $58 has been continuing," said Tetsu Emori, CEO of Emori Capital Management in Tokyo.

 "Oil got mild support from gains in Asian equity markets, but has been getting pressure from the rise in U.S. rig count and a slight recovery in the dollar."